a3v9/Nexus-Experience-Collection/GT-P1010 (p1wifi)/Test ROMs/README.txt

 ------ INSTRUCTIONS -----
 0.5.
 Make sure to download every file needed to use for the guide ON THIS REPOSITORY, and transfer it all to a SD Card inside the device.
 Utilizing different files to the ones on the repo could render your device unusable.

 1. Make sure you're in FroYo (2.2.1-2.2.2), if not, downgrade to FroYo.
-(If you get a bootloop whilst downgrading, force shutdown the device and boot into recovery and use all wipe selections), if not done, the 2nd step which is required will soft-brick your tablet.
+(If you get a bootloop whilst downgrading, force shutdown the device and boot into recovery and use all wipe selections), if not done, the 2nd step which is required will soft-brick your tablet and render the operating system unusable, unless if you recover with Odin.

 2. Boot into Download Mode by pressing Volume + Down, and using Odin (which you find on the Recovery folder), flash p1010-ext4-ckernel.tar to the PDA/AP slot, which is the custom kernel that has support for the ext4 file system Nexus Experience uses, and flash Skin1980_P1010_CWM-RECOVERY-BETA-1.tar (on the recovery folder), the CWM Recovery Environment, also to PDA/AP.